ciresdem/cudem/docs/uncertainty.md

 |-------------|--------------|--------------|-------------------|---------------------|
 | Areas where a general description of the sea floor is considered adequate. | Areas where underkeel clearance is not considered to be an issue for the type of surface shipping expected to transit the area. | Areas where underkeel clearance is considered not to be critical but features of concern to surface shipping may exist. | Areas where underkeel clearance is critical | Areas where there is strict minimum underkeel clearance and manoeuvrability criteria |
 | a = 1.0m, b = 0.023 | a = 0.5m, b = 0.013 | a = 0.5m, b = 0.013 | a = 0.25m, b = 0.0075 | a = 0.15m, b = 0.0075 |

+This is applied automatically when using certain fetches modules as a datalist dataset-entry, such as `hydronos` and `multibeam`.

 ### Gridding Uncertainty
 #### Sub-pixel variance